Denver's Matt Nyman, Delta Force Veteran And Adaptive Mountaineer, To Receive Arlington Military Funeral

 DENVER (CBS4) – After surviving a near-fatal helicopter crash in the Iraq War, Matt Nyman fought back and climbed mountains like a warrior.
 Big mountains.

 He died Feb.
-2nd in Alaska.
-He and two colleagues perished in an avalanche.RELATED: Denver Weather: More Bitter Cold Before Thawing Begins
+2 in Alaska.
+He and two colleagues perished in an avalanche.RELATED: Weekend Avalanche Deaths In The Backcountry Bring Total To 10 Fatalities In Colorado This Season

 Sgt.
 First Class Nyman was a member of the U.S. Army’s elite Delta Force.
 He was deployed to Afghanistan in 2002 and Iraq in 2005.
 During that latter tour, debris flew into the rotors and his aircraft went down while attempting to land on the roof of a building.